 - Cut the tree trunk at a 45° angle and place in a large, heavy base that will hold a large amount of water.

 - Water live Christmas trees and any other live holiday decorations every day to prevent them from drying out.

 - Keep Christmas trees and other holiday decorations at least 3 feet away from heat sources including space heaters, candles, heat vents, radiators, and fireplaces.

 - Never decorate Christmas trees or other live holiday decorations with lit candles, as they pose a significant fire risk.

-- Only use electric decorations that have been certified by an independent and nationally recognized testing laboratory to help prevent Christmas tree fires.
+- Only use electric decorations that have been certified by an independent and nationally recognized testing laboratory.
 This includes light strands, pre-lit artificial Christmas trees, and other electrical or light-up holiday decorations.